efchatz/pandora/README.md

 <!-- METHODOLOGY -->
 ## Methodology
 The code is structured as follows:
-1. The user chooses the relevant password manager.
+1. The user chooses the relevant password manager or may request for additional input.
 2. Based on the relevant password manager, the tool dumps the process into a file.
 3. The dump file then is analyzed to identify any relevant pattern within it, with the purpose of extracting credentials.
 4. In some cases, some junk data will be presented to the user.
 These data will be noted as unparsed characters.
 So, they can be easily recognized.
 5. The user then can identify the credentials (either in cmd or in the relevant txt file).

-It should be noted that in some cases password managers store in plaintext other types of data, like credit card details, addresses, etc. Users should be wary of such attacks and do not execute untrusted files.
+It should be noted that in some cases password managers store in plaintext other types of data, like credit card details, addresses, etc. Users should be wary of such attacks and should not execute untrusted files, enable 2FA, etc.

 Regarding the exploits, the methodology is simple, i.e., the purpose is to identify a pattern or a keyword that would pinpoint the relevant credentials within the dump file.
 Each password manager is different, so, each exploitation method differs.
 However, the concept is the same, i.e., finding the relevant pattern can pinpoint the credentials within this file.
 In some cases, the exploit finds when the credentials start and then gathers the next bytes, say 100.
 I did some extensive testing to identify these values correctly, but they may differ in a real-case scenario.
+Open an issue if you want to propose another password manager to be included in this tool.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
-This tool is provided as is, for educational purposes.
-Use it only when you have written permission to do so, say in a red team engagement.
+This tool is provided as is, for educational purposes and/or legitimate assessments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>